Back to news

 The 400K context limitation

 This is the part to read with one eyebrow up.
 The 400K-token context window quoted above is contradicted by OpenAI's own spec.
-The API docs list a context window of roughly 1,050,000 tokens, about 1M, not 400K, with up to 128K output.
+The API docs list a context window of roughly 1,050,000 tokens (opens in a new tab), about 1M, not 400K, with up to 128K output.
 So the "half of 1M models" framing, and the idea that GPT-5.5 is outgunned on long documents, appears to be wrong at the source.

 If the 400K figure were accurate, the trade-off would matter: for most jobs 400K is plenty, but for chewing through large monorepos or long legal bundles you would want a 1M model.
 On the official numbers, GPT-5.5 already is one of those, and the comparison collapses.
 The competitors sometimes named in that bracket, Claude Opus 4.8, Gemini 3.5 Flash, MiniMax M3, are listed on the strength of that disputed premise, so take the line-up as unconfirmed.